-- A person has, or should have through the exercise of reasonable diligence, determined that the person has received an overpayment and quantified the amount of the overpayment. - Overpayment is identified "if the person fails to exercise reasonable diligence and the person in fact received an overpayment."

-Credible Information

-- Responding to "credible information" is a subset of "reasonable diligence," which includes proactive monitoring and reactive investigating. - "Credible information" is not the same as "identification" it is what triggers the duty to investigate. - "Credible information" includes information that supports a reasonable belief that an overpayment may have been received.

-Credible Information

-- Acting on "credible information" - Providers have 6 months from receipt of credible information to investigate and decide if in fact they have an overpayment or not. - Providers that receive credible information but do not have proactive measures to monitor for such credible information, and therefore do not know that they have credible information, have liability 60 days after receipt. - "Credible information" is credible information, no matter who in the organization receives it.
+Identification A person has, or should have through the exercise of reasonable diligence, determined that the person has received an overpaymen and quantified the amount of the overpayment. t Overpayment is identified "if the person fails to exercise reasonable diligence and the person in fact received an overpayment."
+2 Morgan Lewis 16 Credible Information Responding to "credible information" is a subset of "reasonable diligence," which includes proactive monitoring and reactive investigating. • "Credible information" is not the same as "identification" - it is what riggers the duty to investigate. at "Credible information" includes information that supports a reasonable belief that an overpayment may have been received.
+Morgan Lewis • Credible Information Acting on "credible information" Providers have 6 months from receipt of credible information to investigate and decide if in fact they have an overpayment or not.
+Providers that receive credible information but do not have proactive measures to monitor for such credible information, and therefore do not kno that they have credible information, have liability 60 days after receipt. ow - "Credible information" is credible information, no matter who in the organization receives it. organization recurred to Morgan Lewis •

-Operational Considerations

-- Engage in proactive auditing and monitoring. - Train staff to identify and report overpayments. - Promptly investigate reports of a potential overpayment to determine if it is credible. - If the information is credible, promptly begin an inquiry and take steps to determine whether an overpayment exists and accurately and efficiently quantify it.
+Operational Considerations Engage in proactive auditing and monitoring. • Train staff to identify and report overpayments. • Promptly investigate reports of a potential overpayment to determ if it is credible. ine If the information is credible, promptly begin an inquiry and take steps to determine whether an overpayment exists and accurately and efficiently quantify it.
+Morgan Lewis 19 Benefits of Conducting Internal Investigations Early assessment of potential legal exposure.
+It is identified and distribute had a structure.
+It is identified and distribute had a structure.
+Help identify and discipline bad actors.
+Policytics of the account of accounting on the other counting of the accounting of the acco Reflection of the company's commitment to ethics/compliance.
+The passed gradibility with an forest part partition.
+Enhanced credibility with enforcement authorities.
+Protection for directors, officers, and/or senior management.
+May be required by law or advisable under the law.
+Positive reputational impact.

+Morgan Lewis 20

-Benefits of Conducting Internal Investigations
+Conducting Investigations

-- Early assessment of potential legal exposure. - Help identify and discipline bad actors. - Reflection of the company's commitment to ethics/compliance. - Enhanced credibility with enforcement authorities. - Protection for directors, officers, and/or senior management. - May be required by law or advisable under the law. - Positive reputational impact.

-Conducting Investigations Steps to Consider
+Steps to Consider

-- 1. Develop an internal investigation plan and scope of review. - 2.
-Consult with legal counsel (Attorney-Client Privilege). - 3.
-Conduct factual due diligence. - 4.
-Understand the legal/regulatory/reimbursement scheme. - 5.
-Analyze and manage the investigation. - 6.
-Take remedial and corrective action as warranted.
+1. Develop an internal investigation plan and scope of review.

+2. Consult with legal counsel (Attorney-Client Privilege).

+3. Conduct factual due diligence.

+4. Understand the legal/regulatory/reimbursement scheme.

+5. Analyze and manage the investigation.

+6. Take remedial and corrective action as warranted.

+Morgan Lewis 2

+• •

+D eveloping The Internal Investigation Plan

+• Internal investigations are key components to crisis-management plans and are the primary means to address and respond to credible allegations of misconduct.

+Trying to identify the nature of the alleged misconduct and who is

+implicated.

-- Internal investigations are key components to crisis-management plans and are the primary means to address and respond to credible allegations of misconduct. - Trying to identify the nature of the alleged misconduct and who is implicated. - Are there any steps that you need to take to identify the misconduct (e.g., high-level complaint without much detail but merits further investigation)? - Is the misconduct ongoing? - Does the misconduct involve senior management or officers? - Where did the misconduct occur (geographical location)?
+- Are there any steps that you need to take to identify the misconduct (e.g., high-level complaint without much detail but merits further investigation)?

+- Is the misconduct ongoing?

+Does the misconduct involve senior management or officers?
+Where did the misconduct occur (geographical location)?

+М rgan Lewis @

+В eveloping The Internal Investigation Plan

+eveloping the internal investigation rian

-- Are there any other issues (consequential or otherwise) related to, or as a result of, the misconduct that you need to consider:
+• Are there any other issues (consequential or otherwise) related to, or as a result of, the misconduct that you need to consider:

 - Self-reporting to the relevant authorities

 - Other instances of misconduct

 - Disclosure of confidential information

 - CIA obligations

+CIT Congulation

+М organ Lewis 23

+D eveloping The Internal Investigation Plan

-- Understand who will be ultimate consumers of the investigative work:
+Understand who will be ultimate consumers of the investigative work:

-- Senior management and general counsel

-- Board of directors
+- Senior management and general counsel - Board of directors

-- Audit committee
+- Board or directors - Audit committee

 - Outside auditors

 - DOJ or other government regulators

 - Investors

 - General public

+М rgan Lewis Ø